TheRoboticsClub/colab-Sakshay_Mahna/docs/_posts/2020-1-26-simple-automation.md

 *How to stop spamming!*

 So, this is it!
-That's how you can spam people, with some simple code #NotoriousProgramming.
+That's how you can spam people, with some simple code **#NotoriousProgramming**.
 As can be seen, making Selenium based automation scripts are easy to do if you know what you are doing.
 There are a lot of possibilties with these scripts.
 So, go out there and explore those!